youngsecurity/PowerShell-Workbench/README.md

 ## License

-All tools in the PowerShell Workbench Software Repository are released under the MIT License.
+All PowerShell Workbench Software Repository tools are released under the MIT License.